Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: Introduction

 Dark matter (DM) is certainly one of the greatest outstanding puzzles in modern particle physics.
 An enormous scientific effort has been undertaken, both on the theoretical and experimental sides, to shed more light on its nature, with great progress achieved in probing the parameter space of various particle physics models.
 Direct detection experiments offer a particularly promising way to search for DM, since in many models the DM particle is expected to undergo measurable recoils of nuclei and/or electrons in the detector.

-Recently, a signal of this type has been hinted by the XENON1T experiment, where an excess of low-energy electron recoil events in the range $\sim 2-3 \ {\rm keV}$ has been observed \cite{XENON:2020rca}.
-Although this effect might be the result of beta decays of tritium, a new physics explanation cannot be ruled out at this point due to large uncertainties in the determination of the tritium concentration.
-One of the possible beyond Standard Model (SM) interpretations of the excess was put forward in \cite{Fornal:2020npv} (see also \cite{Kannike:2020agf}), where it is explained via boosted dark matter (BDM) scattering on electrons.
-If the BDM particle $\chi$ is much heavier than the electron, the observed electron energy deposition signal implies $\chi$ velocities of $\mathcal{O}(10^{-1})\,c$.
-Such fast-moving DM particles cannot come from the Milky Way halo and, instead, must be of astrophysical origin, produced, e.g., via semi-annihilation $\bar\chi +\bar\chi \to {\chi}+ X$ (where $X$ is a SM particle or a new particle eventually decaying to SM particles)~\cite{DEramo:2010keq}, or via annihilation of a heavier dark sector particle, $\psi$, $\psi+\bar\psi\to \chi+\bar\chi$~\cite{Boehm:2003ha}.
-Either the Galactic Center (GC) or the Sun can be the dominant source of the BDM flux.
+A signal of this type has been hinted by the XENON1T experiment, which observed an excess of low-energy electron recoil events \cite{XENON:2020rca}.
+One of the beyond Standard Model (SM) interpretations involved a boosted dark matter particle scattering on electrons \cite{Fornal:2020npv,Kannike:2020agf}.
+Although this effect was recently ruled out by the XENONnT experiment \cite{XENONCollaboration:2022kmb}, and was most likely the result of beta decays of tritium, it still remains interesting to explore the possibility of detecting such signals in the future in XENONnT itself and other experiments.

+To keep our analysis general, we will not require for the boosted particle to be the DM, thus we will refer to it simply as a boosted dark particle (BDP).
+If the BDP $\chi$ is much heavier than the electron, the observed electron energy deposition signal implies $\chi$ velocities of $\mathcal{O}(10^{-1})\,c$.
+Such fast-moving BDPs cannot come from the Milky Way halo and, instead, must be of astrophysical origin, produced, e.g., via semiannihilation $\bar\chi +\bar\chi \to {\chi}+ X$ (where $X$ is a SM particle or a new particle eventually decaying to SM particles)~\cite{DEramo:2010keq}, or via annihilation of a heavier dark sector particle, $\psi$, $\psi+\bar\psi\to \chi+\bar\chi$~\cite{Boehm:2003ha}.
+Either the Galactic Center (GC) or the Sun can be the dominant source of the BDP flux.
+In \cite{Berger:2014sqa} specific particle physics models for $\chi$ and $\psi$ are discussed, and $\psi$ is shown to satisfy the requirements for a DM candidate, including an annihilation cross section leading to the observed DM relic density.